Relationship manager: Fostering strong client relationships

 Business relationship managers

-Business relationship managers specialize in taking care of relations with other businesses.
+Meanwhile, business relationship managers care for ties with other firms.
 They work to:

 - Establish mutually beneficial partnerships